With Hillary Clinton and Carly Fiorina running for president, many might think that women are finally achieving gender equality in politics.

 For the last 20 years, I have been researching women in appointed and elected office in North Carolina.

 The main reason behind the lack of female representation is not overt discrimination or structural deficiencies in the electoral process.
 In my survey research, for example, North Carolinians prefer women candidates over men.
 Instead it’s a simple lack of a steady pipeline of women entering the races.

 When women run, women win.
-In 2014, only 25% of candidates across North Carolina on the ballot were women, but 63% of them won.
+In 2014, only 25 percent of candidates across North Carolina on the ballot were women, but 63 percent of them won.

 Political scientists Jennifer Lawless and Richard Fox argue that the biggest barrier to electoral success for women is their motivation to run.
 They argue that women are half as likely as men to see themselves as political officeholders and half as likely as men to take the steps necessary to become candidates.

 Specifically, their research identifies three significant barriers to women’s candidate emergence: 1) women see themselves as significantly less qualified to run for office; 2) women are encouraged to run for office significantly less by political actors, family members and friends than are men; 3) women disproportionately bear most of the household and childcare responsibilities in the family and see themselves as unable to run for political office.

 Although Lawless and Fox’s research describes the fundamental reasons that fewer women run for and serve in political offices, it does not describe why states like North Carolina have seen a decline in women candidates and elected officials.

 Today’s political climate of hyper-partisanship is identified by Baer and Hartmann’s (2014) research report for the Institute for Women’s Policy Research for Political Parity as a major factor as to why fewer women are interested in running for office.

 They also suggest that the issue of women’s representation in political offices is less prominent in media stories and public discussions than a generation ago.